Ghirensics/ghiro/docs/src/techniques/index.rst

 Preview thumbnail consistency
 =============================

+This check compares an image with the embedded thumbnail to spot differences.
-Sometimes when a photo is edited, if the image editing software does not support image preview, the original image is edited but the thumbnail not.
-A simple comparison between the original image and the thumbnail could detect image edits.
+Sometimes when a photo is edited, if the image editing software does not support embedded thumbnail automatic editing, the original image is edited but the thumbnail not.
+A simple comparison between the original image and the thumbnail could detect image alteration or show the original image.

 GPS Localization
 ================